-Well you see, deontological ethics are really psychologically brittle.
+Well you see, deontological ethics are psychologically brittle.
 Their judgements can swing wildly based on an insignificant difference or mental gymnastic.
-Especially when combined with a rejection of proportionality of force and after being completely detached from conscience as a source of judgements, all it takes is the existence of some act of aggression causally connected to immigration (the welfare state).
+Especially when combined with a rejection of proportionality of force and after being completely detached from conscience as a source of judgements, all it takes is the existence of some act of aggression connected to immigration (the welfare state).
 It's false that the existence of a welfare state makes immigration aggressive, but all an ancap psychologically needs in order to do this is that it's somewhat *complicated*, so it's easy to use mental gymnastics to convince yourself that keeping immigrants out of a welfare state counts as a defensive use of force in some way, and once you do, that's all there is to it.
 Automatically no limit to what is justified to do to immigrants and no opportunity for the logical error to be caught by conscience because argumentation ethics users don't believe in conscience.

 They can do this to themselves on other issues, like my old mentor, Nullus Maximus, did when he advocated outlawing victimless acts (wearing masks) and using government funding to fight muh Antifa terrorists:

 Because of the complexity of interpreting it, the NAP is absurdly vulnerable to this kind of gymnastic.
-Before long, you can be a "libertarian" "anarchist" who supports a fascist police state in the hopes of it crushing your non-state enemies.
+Before long, you can be a "libertarian" "anarchist" who supports a dystopian police state in the hopes of it crushing your non-state enemies.

 While this explains how the NAP can be twisted to endorse the opposite of what it's supposed to, that doesn't fully explain why the alt-right pipeline happens.
 After all, this kind of mental gymnastic doesn't happen on accident - it only happens to people who already *want* to justify these things.

 The main reason is reactance bias.